Eve Tigwell, Garden Centre Inspector

 Learn more about becoming a Landscape Industry Certified professional.
 Find test dates, study materials, and more.
 Follow us on Twitter!

 Whether you are looking for employment or looking for employees, this is the place for you!

 Recognizing Canadian companies that raise the level of professionalism in the landscape industry.

 Canada’s coast to coast, three-day celebration of National Garden Day which is held annually on the Friday before Father’s Day.

 A day set-aside to celebrate Canada's greatest natural resource.
 Happens the Wednesday of National Forest Week in September.

 National Plastic Recycling Event

-Member garden centres act as drop-off points for used garden pots and plastics.
-Register your garden centre for the 2014 event (June 20 - July 1).
+Member garden centres act as drop-off points for used garden pots and plastics for one week in June.

 Minimum standards for the nursery industry, for use by students, educators and professionals.